Ashley, Staffordshire

 Ashley is a village and former civil parish, now in the parish of Loggerheads, in the Newcastle-under-Lyme district, in the county of Staffordshire, England.
 According to the 2001 census it had a population of 508.
-The village is close to the border of Shropshire, adjacent to Loggerheads, and is 4 miles (6 km) North East of Market Drayton.
+The village is close to the border of Shropshire, adjacent to Loggerheads, and is 4 miles (6 km) northeast of Market Drayton.

 History

-The name means "land once cultivated and left fallow(Ley) in the near ash trees" Ashley Dale and Jugbank.
+Ashley is a place-name derived from the Old English words æsċ (“ash”) and lēah (“meadow”).
+Ashley Dale and Jugbank.
 Mainly sandstone cottages now mixed in with modern housing.
-From medieval times men have indiscriminately hacked clearings in the forests, then linked them with tracks and lanes following no specific pattern.

 The church of St John the Baptist possesses a 17th-century tower with the remainder built in 1860-62 by J. Ashdown of London in a style representative of the 13th-14th century.
 The church is notable for its collection of funerary art from several centuries.
 The spectacular tomb of Sir Gilbert Gerard (d.
 1592) and his wife Anne Radcliffe (d.
 1608) was later supplemented by free-standing, kneeling figures of their son, Thomas Gerard, 1st Baron Gerard and his son, Gibert 2nd Baron Gerard.
 This composite family group dominates the Gerard Chapel, on the north side of the church.
 This is balanced on the south side by the Kinnersley Chapel, containing the memorials of the Kinnersleys of Clough Hall.
 Most impressive is the sculpture of Thomas Kinnersley I, by Francis Leggatt Chantrey.
 His son and successor is commemorated by a large and elaborate structure, the work of Matthew Noble.

 Near to the church is a mound as yet unexcavated but thought to be a burial ground from the time of the Black Death.